How to Become a Zoologist After 12?

 1. Mammalogist

-A mammalogist is basically a full-time mammal specialist who specialises in biology, ecology and conservation of mammals.
+A mammalogist is basically a full time mammal specialist who specialises in biology, ecology and conservation of mammals.
 You can opt for a career in wildlife conservation NGOs and various forest deparments.

 2. Ornithologist

 Ornithologists study the birds like their migration, nesting and communication.
-And they do observations of the birds by using tools like binoculars, GPS devices (mainly for the tracking purposes)
+And they do observations of the birds by using tools like binoculars, GPS devices (mainly for tracking purposes)

 3. Herpetologist

 Herpetologists study reptiles and amphibians.
-Research on the venom toxicity and the effects of habitat degradation.
+Research on the venom toxicity and effects of habitat degradation.
 It is mainly a field work like you will go to dense forests, wetlands and even deserts.

 4. Ichthyologist